Where can I go travelling with dementia?

 Free Spirit Travel Insurance for dementia

 We hope that the advice and tips above will give you the confidence to travel with your companion or loved one, who lives with dementia soon.
+Whether they’re in the early stage or not.
 From understanding the symptoms of dementia, Free Spirit can provide affordable cover for everyone travelling with the condition.
 Plus, with each Free Spirit Policy, cover is provided for the whole party.
 This means that you all can travel with peace of mind.